 What to do: Stick to your child’s routines as much as possible.
-Try to arrange travel or guest schedules so that your child eats and sleeps at the usual times.
+Try to arrange travel or visiting schedules so that your child eats and sleeps at the usual times.
 And prepare your child in advance for any disruptions you foresee.
 Give an overview of what will be happening beforehand.
 Then remind your child at each stage what’s coming next.

 What to do: Before Thanksgiving, ask relatives to help line up some morning activities.
-Maybe a grandparent or uncle can take your child to the park.
+Maybe a grandparent or an uncle can take your child to the park.
 Older cousins can set up a family game for the younger kids.
 Let the kids know in advance what will be happening when.
 This way, dinner won’t be the only thing to look forward to.

 What to do: Before Thanksgiving, role-play appropriate ways your child might start, join, and end conversations with guests.
-Come up with a code phrase or signal that you can use to remind your child that it’s time to let someone else talk.
+Come up with a code phrase or a signal that you can use to remind your child that it’s time to let someone else talk.

 Sitting still for the long dinner

 What to do: Remember that your child will do best with some parameters, like not interrupting the adults.
 But relax your expectations.
-Thanksgiving isn’t the day to expect perfect behavior.
+Thanksgiving isn’t the day to expect ideal behavior.
 If there are several kids there, consider having a kids’ table.
 But it’s also OK to let kids wander away from the table between courses.
 Teens can also be in charge of keeping dinner fun for the younger guests.

 Talk with your child about how the day will go before it happens.